rsvim/rfc/6-ColoringAndSyntaxParser.md

 > NOTE: We don't count [language-server-protocol](https://microsoft.github.io/language-server-protocol/) as syntax parser, while it can be a big improvement but not mandatory.

+### Ecosystem

+Two more components are important as well for a coloring system:

+- Syntax rule/parser for each different programming language.
+A language has its own rule/parser to define its own syntax, the definition is loaded by the syntax parser to tokenize the source files of that language.
+- Theme configure for each different themes (in Vim/Neovim we call it [colorscheme](https://vimhelp.org/syntax.txt.html#%3Acolorscheme)).

+These two components are usually

 ### Pros & Cons

 | Category                                       | Tree-sitter   | TextMate | Vim Syntax Engine |